Clyde Fenton

 Clyde Cornwall Fenton OBE (16 May 1901 – 28 February 1982) was the Northern Territory's first flying doctor.
 Unlike the other doctors with the Royal Flying Doctor Service of Australia, Fenton was also his own pilot.
 Fenton was a self-taught pilot, and flew without the aid of any navigation equipment, air charts, and often proper landing strips.
 He enjoys a particular renown as a unique and dashing Territory character.

 Biography

-Clyde Fenton graduated as a medical doctor in 1925 from Melbourne University.
-He then had a stint in the Royal Air Force in England in 1928.
-Fenton returned to Australia and headed outback, first to Wyndham, Western Australia and then on to Darwin.